Christina And Tarek El Moussa Flip Houses And Their Lives

 Thus far, it’s uglier to watch than Ross and Rachel, which was only ugly because of Ross.

-They’ve apparently made an agreement to be civil and professional in their relationship, which is reasonable given that they have a six-year-old daughter and a 15-month-old son.
+They’ve apparently made an agreement to be civil and professional in their relationship, which is reasonable given that they have a 6-year-old daughter and a 15-month-old son.

-In the referred to US Magazine article, they’ve said that it was a difficult decision because of their kids.
+In the Us Weekly article, they’ve said that it was a difficult decision because of their kids.

 #tarekelmoussa pic.twitter.com/S5DR5gVAiE